pulcy/j2/README.md

 - `args` - Contains the command line arguments passed during the start of the container.
 - `environment` - Contains zero of more environment variables passed during the start of the container.
 - `image` - Specifies the docker image that will be executed.
-- `type` - The type of a task can be "service" (default) or "oneshot".
+- `type` - The type of a task can be "service" (default), "oneshot" or "proxy".
   Oneshot tasks are supposed to run for a while and then exit.
   Service tasks are supposed to run continuously and will be restarted in case of failure.
+  Proxy tasks do not have a real service to run, instead they provide a virtual service that forwards all requests to another service (optionally with a rewrite rule).
 - `volumes-from` - Contains the name of zero or more other tasks.
 The volumes used by these other tasks will be mounted in the container of this task.
 - `volumes` - Contains a list of zero or more volume mounts for the container.